Skip to main content

 The Phrygian Mystery Cult

-The Urantia Book identifies the Cybele-Attis tradition as one of the principal corrupted Salem derivatives.
+The Urantia Book identifies the Cybele and Attis tradition as one of the principal corrupted Salem derivatives.

 What the Urantia Book Says

-The Urantia Book documents the Phrygian mystery cult specifically at UB 98:4:
+The Urantia Book documents the Phrygian mystery cult at Paper 98:4.

 "The majority of people in the Greco-Roman world, having lost their primitive family and state religions and being unable or unwilling to grasp the meaning of Greek philosophy, turned their attention to the spectacular and emotional mystery cults from Egypt and the Levant."
 (98:4.1)

-The three principal mystery cults are specifically named:
+The three principal mystery cults are named directly:

 "The Phrygian and Egyptian mysteries taught that the divine son (respectively Attis and Osiris) had experienced death and had been resurrected by divine power, and further that all who were properly initiated into the mystery, and who reverently celebrated the anniversary of the god's death and resurrection, would thereby become partakers of his divine nature and his immortality."
 (98:4.6)

-The degraded character of the Phrygian rites is noted:
+So is the degraded character of the Phrygian rites:

 "The Phrygian ceremonies were imposing but degrading; their bloody festivals indicate how degraded and primitive these Levantine mysteries became.
 The most holy day was Black Friday, the 'day of blood,' commemorating the self-inflicted death of Attis."
 (98:4.7)